pyoptools.raytrace.surface package

 polylist()

-This method calculates the ray refracted (or rays refracted and reflected)on a surface.
+This method calculates the ray refracted (or both refracted and reflected rays) on a surface.

 Parameters: